-(e) where the Director-General is the child’s guardian under Division 4, cause notice to be given under section 30.
+(e) where the CEO is the child’s guardian under Division 4, cause notice to be given under section 30.

+[Section 49 amended by No. 34 of 2004 s.
+251.]

 50. Orders to constitute provisions of adoption plans

-(1) Before an adoption order is made in relation to a child, the Director-General or any of the parties to the proposed adoption plan in relation to the child may apply to the Court for an order in relation to a disputed matter in the negotiation of the plan.
+(1) Before an adoption order is made in relation to a child, the CEO or any of the parties to the proposed adoption plan in relation to the child may apply to the Court for an order in relation to a disputed matter in the negotiation of the plan.

 (2) On an application under subsection (1) the Court may make an order as to the matter which is disputed, and where it does so, the terms of the order are to be treated as the provision of the adoption plan in relation to that matter.